cappig/MC-status-bot/README.md

 `mc!ping [ip]` Ping a specified ip.
 You can use the command with no arguments to ping the ip specified by using the `mc!setip` command.

-`mc!log uptime` Create a chart of players online over time on the server.
+`mc!chart uptime` Create a chart of players online over time on the server.

-`mc!log playersonline` Create a chart of server uptime and calculate the uptime percentage.
+`mc!chart playersonline` Create a chart of server uptime and calculate the uptime percentage.

-`mc!log mostactive` Create a bar chart with the number of minutes each player spent on th server.
+`mc!chart mostactive` Create a bar chart with the number of minutes each player spent on th server.

 `mc!news` Get the latest articles from minecraft.net